 This course covers the federal and Florida rules of civil procedures.
 It also includes preparation of pleadings, motions and discovery documents.
-Students are strongly encouraged to complete OST 1100 and OST 2335 prior to taking this course.

 PLA 2273 - Torts (3)

 Prerequisite: PLA 1003 and PLA 1104 and PLA 2201.

 This course presents the fundamental principle of tort law.
 It includes negligence, strict liability and other special liability theories (including products liability and non-physical harm).
 Emphasis is placed on damages and tort defenses.